SPE Middle East Intelligent Energy 2015

-It can be demonstrated that unmanned operations, have the potential to operate at circa 25% of the cost of permanently manned installations (of similar throughput) and at 99% availability, with an impeccable incident and safety record, for the same or reduced CAPEX.
+It can be demonstrated that unmanned operations, have the potential to operate at circa 25% of the cost of permanently manned installations (of similar throughout) and at 99% availability, with an impeccable incident and safety record, for the same or reduced CAPEX.
 This can only be achieved by the application of remote control and Integrated Operations (IO).

-Whilst Integrated Operations (IO) and digital oilfield (DOF) have seen major performance improvement initiatives over last decade (Ref 1 and 2), there is still a reluctance to fully embrace the technology.
+Whilst Integrated Operations (IO) and digital oilfield (DOF) have seen major performance improvement initiatives over the last decade (Ref 1 and 2), there is still a reluctance to fully embrace the technology.
 Whilst there has been success in applying to brownfield operations, the application to new Greenfield’s has made less of an impact, mainly through lack of understanding of what is possible & what the value created is.

 This paper will detail the areas where IO can drive decisions and influence stakeholders within the following project phases: